-The purpose of this document is to establish Bottega University's Academic Authenticity Policy and Procedures in such a way that it is clearly communicated to students and faculty.
-The policy establishes a set, streamlined process that is followed for identifying breaches of academic honesty and the consequences that students will have for violating the policy.
-All student assignment work will be submitted to Turnitin or other plagiarism tools for verification of adherence to the policy.
-Exam responses may be reviewed by the academic administration if plagiarism is suspected by faculty and graders.
-See "plagiarism" definition below.
+Bottega University's Academic Authenticity Policy and Procedures establishes a process followed for identifying breaches of academic honesty and specifies consequences students will have for violating the policy.
+Bottega University uses plagiarism tools to compare a student's work against original sources and other databases.
+Students may be expected to submit their work for plagiarism checks.
+Exam responses may be reviewed by the academic administration if plagiarism is suspected by faculty.
+See the "plagiarism" definition below.